 Reykjavík Music City

-Reykjavík has long been known for its vibrant music scene and a massive creative output.
-Internationally revered musicians such as Björk, Of Monsters and Men, Sigur Rós, Ásgeir, Emiliana Torrini, múm, Kaleo, Ólafur Arnalds and Gus Gus along with composers like Hildur Guðnadóttir, Víkingur Heiðar, Anna Thorvalds and the late Jóhann Jóhannsson have all played a part in establishing Reykjavík’s reputation as a unique place to enjoy live music.
-The city is home to an eclectic collection of genres, venues, events and performers that makes any music experience memorable.
+Reykjavík has long been known for its vibrant music scene and massive creative output.
+Internationally revered musicians such as Björk, Of Monsters and Men, Sigur Rós, Ásgeir, Emiliana Torrini, múm, Kaleo, Ólafur Arnalds, and Gus Gus along with composers like Hildur Guðnadóttir, Víkingur Heiðar, Anna Thorvalds, and the late Jóhann Jóhannsson have all played a part in establishing Reykjavík’s reputation as a unique place to enjoy live music.
+The city is home to an eclectic collection of genres, venues, events, and performers that makes any music experience memorable.
 No matter what time of year, a visit to Reykjavík is not complete without exploring its unique music scene!

 Iceland Airwaves and Secret Solstice are the biggest music festivals in the city but Reykjavík boasts of festivals in a wide variety of genres throughout the year and new ones are regularly added to the mix.
 Dark Music Days, founded by the Icelandic Composers’ Society, takes place during the long Icelandic winter months and focuses on contemporary and new music, Extreme Chill and Raflost are festivals of experimental electronic music and sonic arts, whereas Reykjavík Jazz Festival, Reykjavík Blues Festival, Melodica Festival,